HublessGenericIoT/hublessapi/README.md

   //a device (with or without the id, but if given, the id must match)
   //the device referred to in the url will be updated to match what is given.
   //ALL DEVICE METADATA WILL BE ERASED IF OMITTED
+  //NOTE: The Shadow IS NOT updated via this endpoint.
 }
 ````